boto/boto3/docs/source/guide/ec2-example-regions-avail-zones.rst

 The Scenario
 ============

-In this example, Python code is used to retrieve details about regions and Availability Zones.
+In this example, Python code is used to get details about regions and Availability Zones.
 The code uses the AWS SDK for Python to get the daa by using these methods of the EC2 client class:

 * Describe regions